In its simplest form, the definition of a function named name looks like this:

 function retval = avg (v) retval = 0; if (nargin != 1) usage ("avg (vector)"); endif if (isvector (v)) retval = sum (v) / length (v); else error ("avg: expecting vector argument"); endif endfunction

-Although Octave does not automatically report an error if you call a function with more arguments than expected, doing so probably indicates that something is wrong.
-Octave also does not automatically report an error if a function is called with too few arguments, but any attempt to use a variable that has not been given a value will result in an error.
-To avoid such problems and to provide useful messages, we check for both possibilities and issue our own error message.
+Octave automatically reports an error for functions written in .m file code if they are called with more arguments than expected.
+Octave does not automatically report an error if a function is called with too few arguments, since functions in general may have default arguments, but any attempt to use a variable that has not been given a value will result in an error.
+Functions can check the arguments they are called with to avoid such problems and to provide more context-specific error messages.

 Report the number of input arguments to a function.

 Called from within a function, return the number of arguments passed to the function.
 At the top level, return the number of command line arguments passed to Octave.

 If called with the optional argument fcn—a function name or handle—return the declared number of arguments that the function can accept.